 A key step in developing your company’s brand strategy is identifying who you want to reach with your brand.
 You should take time to research and analyse your target demographic and psychographic groups by conducting surveys, interviews, focus groups, and customer analysis to build an in-depth profile of your ideal target audience.
 This will allow you to craft tailored branding and messaging that truly resonates with your audience.

-• Which social media platforms and influencers they engage with.
+Which social media platforms and influencers do they engage with?

-• Their pain points and needs the company’s brand can fulfil.
+Their pain points and needs that the company’s brand can fulfil.

 Understanding the needs and mindset of the target audience is the key to achieving high profits.
 Why?
-Businesses have gotten a good glimpse of their customers’ priorities and now understand the best methods to speak, convince, and sell to them.
+Businesses have seen their customers’ priorities and now understand the best methods to speak, convince, and sell to them.
 The narrower and more detailed the segment, the easier it is to analyse it.

 Dedicating a decent amount of research to understanding the target audience, including their needs, behaviours, and opinions about the brand, helps produce better decisions in the brand strategy process.
-Since the research will enable the brands to view matters from the client’s perspective, it will reduce the risk probability and increase reach drastically.
+Since the research will enable the brands to view matters from the client’s perspective, it will drastically reduce the risk probability and increase reach.

 Knowing your target audience paves the way to correct strategic brand development.
-However, brand positioning or market positioning alone can differentiate a brand from its competitors.
-In other words, it answers all the questions a prospective investor or client might have when trying to get familiarised with your brand.
+However, brand or market positioning alone can differentiate a brand from its competitors.
+In other words, it answers all the questions a prospective investor or client might have when familiarising themselves with your brand.

 The typical brand positioning statement is usually three to five sentences and mainly attempts to incorporate the brand’s essence.
 It should include the brand’s promise, motives, and perhaps a dash of vision.